gui3/fluidite/README.md

 :/ this text is hidden but :hello; is called /;
 ```
 - to comment, with no renderer AND no interpretation,
-one should use :X X;
+one should use :x x;
 ```
-this is text :X this is comment X;
+this is text :x this is comment x;
 ```
 - one that would be very nice,
-:>F would take the end of line and send it to F
+:F> would take the end of line and send it to F
 ```
-:>h1 this is a title
+:h2> this is a title
-this is text :>X this is an endline comment
+this is text :x> this is an endline comment
 ```